front-end-intermediate/session-1/readme.md

 Today we introduce much of the basic JavaScript you will need for this semester - arrays, objects, template strings, functions and DOM scripting.

+We also begin to cover NodeJS - focusing on Node Package Manager.

 At the end of today's class you should be able to manipulate the DOM and insert content into the DOM from an Array.

 ## Homework